 The Debt snowball is the other proven option and is meant primarily for people who need to see change in order to get motivated.
 How it works is, you apply the same method of paying the minimum payments for all your debts, but then you apply whatever you have left to pay on to the smallest balance you have.
 This helps reduce the amount of interest you owe.
 Once you pay that off in full, you move on the second biggest balance, all the way up until you are finally tackling the biggest balance you have left to face.
 This method actually takes longer than the avalanche method, and therefore you will be accruing more debt along the way as well, but it definitely does give those who employ a sense of movement, change, and progress.

 If you’re interested in going another route to take control of your credit card debt, two possible options are taking out a personal loan or getting a balance transfer credit card.
 Both depend on your credit score, and both can be the saving grace you’ve been looking for.

 If your credit score is above 640, chances are good that you’ll be able to qualify for a personal loan.
-The reason why personal loans are attractive to people with a lot of credit card debt is due to a number of reasons.
+The reason why personal loans are becoming increasingly attractive to people with a lot of credit card debt is due to a number of reasons.